roy-ganz/toql_guide/src/3-api/3-query-type.md

 The `query!` macro will compile the provided string into Rust code.
 Any syntax mistakes, wrong path or field names show up as compiler errors!

 Queries are typesafe, so `query!` takes a type and a query expression.
-See here (This assumes a Toql derived User struct):
+See here:

 ```rust
 use toql::prelude::{query, Toql};